mmatschiner/tutorials/multiple_sequence_alignment/README.md

 * **AliView:** To visualize sequence alignments, the software [AliView](http://www.ormbunkar.se/aliview/) ([Larsson 2014](https://academic.oup.com/bioinformatics/article/30/22/3276/2391211)) is recommended.
 The installation of AliView is described at [http://www.ormbunkar.se/aliview/](http://www.ormbunkar.se/aliview/) and should be possible on all operating systems.

-* **BMGE:** The program [BMGE](https://research.pasteur.fr/en/software/bmge-block-mapping-and-gathering-with-entropy/) (Block Mapping and Gathering with Entropy) ([Criscuolo and Gribaldo 2010](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210)) is highy useful to identify and remove poorly aligned regions of sequence alignments.
+* **BMGE:** The program [BMGE](https://research.pasteur.fr/en/software/bmge-block-mapping-and-gathering-with-entropy/) (Block Mapping and Gathering with Entropy) ([Criscuolo and Gribaldo 2010](https://bmcevolbiol.biomedcentral.com/articles/10.1186/1471-2148-10-210)) is useful to identify and remove poorly aligned regions of sequence alignments.
 The latest version of BMGE is provided as a Java jar file at [ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/](ftp://ftp.pasteur.fr/pub/gensoft/projects/BMGE/) (choose login as guest to access the ftp server).
 Place this file in a convenient location on your analysis directory.

 <a name="mafft_aliview"></a>